-The administering nurse/midwife must record the administration on an approved paper or electronic medication chart or on the wound care chart, clearly indicating that the medicine was nurse initiated.
+The administering nurse/midwife must record the administration on an approved paper or electronic medication chart, clearly indicating that the medicine was nurse initiated.

-If the patient continues to require the medication (i.e., more than two doses in 24 hours) then a medical officer must be consulted and a regular or PRN order obtained.
+If the patient continues to require the medication (i.e., more than two doses in 24 hours) then a medical officer (MO) must be consulted and a regular or PRN order obtained.